hpjeonGIT/class/udemy_C++UnitTesting/README.md

 - Using cmake + google test for TDD
 - Some features of c++14 like generator and tuple

+# Mocking
+- Mocking means that we fake methods of a class.
+Instead of connection to real DB, we may mock the method, pretending to connect and testing.

 # Questions
 - In section 24, static void SetUpTestCase() is used.
 As static data, account.deposit() is given in the constructor of class AccountTestFixture.
 Can the initialization be located in the inside of SetUpTestCase()?
 - In section 27, parametric tests are studied while more study is required regarding TestWithParam